 How many times have you started a diet and then fallen off the wagon?

-For example, the evidence shows, if you eat out with friends, you consume nearly twice as much as you normally would.
+Evidence shows if you eat out with friends, you consume nearly twice as much as you normally would.

-1. Know you’re average:
+1. Know you’re average

 A survey of 600 professional fund managers revealed that three quarters thought they were better than average.